Jones-Wenzl idempotents For Rank 2 Simple Lie algebras: Single Clasp Expansions for the quantum clasps

-The equation shown in Figure~\ref{a2abexp} is a single clasp expansion of a non-segregated clasp of weight $(a,b)$, the webs in the right hand side of the equation form a basis because they are linearly independent (no elliptic faces) and their cardinality is the same as the dimension of the invariant space of $V_{a\lambda_1+(b-1)\lambda_2}\otimes V_{\lambda_1}^{\otimes a+1}\otimes V_{\lambda_2}^{\otimes b-1}$.
-Let us denote the web corresponding to the coefficient $a_{i,j}$ by $D_{i,j}$.
+First of all, we can show that the non-segregated clasps are well-defined \cite[Lemma 2.6]{kim:thesis}.
+One can prove that non-segregated clasps also satisfy two properties of segregated clasps: 1) two consecutive non-segregated clasps is equal to a non-segregated clasp, 2) if we attach a web to a non-segregated clasp and if it has a cut path whose weight is less than the weight of the clasp, then it is zero \cite[Lemma 2.7]{kim:thesis}.
+We find a single clasp expansion of a non-segregated clasp of weight $(a,b)$ in shown in equation~\ref{a2abexp}.
 Kuperberg showed that for a fixed boundary, the interior can be filled by a cut out from the hexagonal tiling of the plane with the given boundary \cite{Kuperberg:spiders}.
 For our cases, there are two possible fillings but we use the maximal cut out of the hexagonal tiling.
-We draw examples of the case $i=6, j=5$ and the first one in Figure~\ref{hexaex} is not a maximal cut out and the second one is the maximal cut out which fits to the left rectangle and the last one is the maximal cut out which fits to the right rectangle as the number indicated in Figure~\ref{a2abexp}.
+We draw examples of the case $i=6, j=5$ and the first one in Figure~\ref{hexaex} is not a maximal cut out and the second one is the maximal cut out which fits to the left rectangle and the last one is the maximal cut out which fits to the right rectangle as the number indicated in equation~\ref{a2abexp}.
 An example of a single clasp expansion of a segregated clasp of weight $(2,2)$ can be found in \cite[pp. 18]{kim:thesis}.
-We establish Lemma~\ref{a2abexplem1} first.